YunusKok/AIPoweredCarTracking/README.md

 ## License

 No license is specified for this project.
-If you want to add one, consider adding an `LICENSE` file (for example `MIT`).

 ## Notes